18F/handbook/pages/getting-started/classes/travel-101.md

 Once you are [set up in Concur]({% page "/first-time-travel-get-in-concur/" %}) and your [travel card]({% page "/first-time-travel-travel-card/" %}) is on its way, there are three main parts of the travel process to be aware of.

-First, you will book your travel and submit a plan to be approved in Concur.
+### 1. Book your travel and submit a plan for approval
-Your supervisor and the TTS travel team will review and approve that plan.
-Timing will vary, but you might expect to wait a few days or a week for approval.
-Second, after things are approved you actually travel.
-Finally, after traveling you file a matching voucher in Concur for reimbursement.
-Again, timing will vary, but it might take another few days or a week to approve the voucher.

-1. [Booking flights/rail, hotels, and rental
-   cars]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-2-book-travel/" %})
-   in [Concur](https://travel.gsa.gov) or via AdTrav at (877) 472-6716,
+- You can [book flights, rail trips, hotels, and rental cars][travel-guide-2] in [Concur](https://travel.gsa.gov) or by calling AdTrav at (877) 472-6716.
-   [completing trip
-   information]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#completing-trip-information" %})
-   and [stamping and
-   submitting]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-stamp-and-submit-for-travel-team-approval" %})
+- [Complete your trip information][completing-trip-information], and continue [stamping to submit][stamp-and-submit] to the travel team for approval.
-   in [Concur](https://travel.gsa.gov), and [securing approval either via email]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-to-secure-authorizing-official-approval" %}) from your [authorizing official]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#who-is-my-authorizing-official-and-what-is-my-budget" %}), or through the [event request process]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-can-i-get-my-travel-approved-to-attend-a-training-conference-speaking-event-or-other-irl-or-large-team-gathering" %})
+- Get approval via [email][authorizing-official] from your [authorizing official][who-is-my-ao] or through the [event request process][event-request].

-2. [What to keep in mind while on official travel]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-2-book-travel/" %}), including which receipts to keep, and when to use the GSA travel card
-3. [Getting reimbursed for official travel]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-4-reimbursement/" %})
-   (plus [local
-   travel]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-do-i-create-a-local-or-miscellaneous-voucher" %})
-   or [non-travel related
-   reimbursements]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-do-i-create-a-local-or-miscellaneous-voucher" %})
-   such as [professional liability insurance]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-faq/#how-can-i-get-reimbursed-for-professional-liability-insurance" %}) for supervisors)
+The approval timeline will vary, but the whole process typically takes between a few days to a week.

+### 2. Actually travel

+Keep [travel card policies and reimbursement rules][travel-guide-3] as you travel, so you'll know the right times to use your GSA travel card and which receipts you need to keep with you.

+### 3. File your voucher and get reimbursed

+Now it's time to [get reimbursed for your travel][travel-guide-4] by filing your voucher.
+You can also get reimbursed for other things via this method, such as [local travel][local-travel] or, for supervisors, [professional liability insurance][professional-liability-insurance].

-There are also a few specialized guides to be aware of for the following
+**For unusual travel situations, there are a few additional guides to be aware of:**
-situations:

 - [Re-booking and changing official travel plans]({% page "/travel-guide-a-amended-authorizations/" %})